 - Captain Jack Sparrow rides on a wave of such loopholes through the three Pirates of the Caribbean movies.

 - David Gemmell's Echoes of the Great Song has an Elric style Failing ex Master Race.
 They are attacked by invaders from another world and the book ends with a suicide mission to blow up the enemy ammunition dump.
 The only survivor is the one who disabled the Stun Setting on his Laser Bow because he can't think of any time he would point it at anything without wanting to kill it.

 - Murdock of The A-Team occasionally escaped arrest when the rest of the team was arrested.

-- He's not completely crazy (probably) but it has been proposed that one of the reasons that the Big Bads generally spare the Doctor's life is that they're genuinely curious about the way his mind works.
+- Doctor Who.
+The Doctor's not completely crazy (probably) but it has been proposed that one of the reasons that the Big Bads generally spare his life is that they're genuinely curious about the way his mind works.
 (Of course, narrative causality probably carries a bit of weight too...)

 - Joan of Arc.
-One of the reasons she was so successful in warfare was because her strategies were so crazy, her enemies were caught completely off guard.
+One of the reasons she was so successful in warfare was because her strategies were so crazy that her enemies were caught completely off-guard.